Elementary School Garden Program

 Connecting kids to where their food comes from, to each other and to the natural world.

-The Cornucopia Project brings edible education to all eight elementary schools in the ConVal School District.
+The Cornucopia Project brings edible education to elementary schools in the ConVal School District in Southwestern, New Hampshire.
 First grade students take part in the garden program lessons during the spring months and finish the “garden cycle” as they transition to second grade in the fall.
 At two schools, all grades participate in the program.

 Cornucopia garden teachers visit each school weekly during the spring and fall.
 They lead hands-on garden lessons and plant and harvest vegetables, herbs and edible flowers with students.
 Each school has an array of garden beds on their school grounds.
 As part of the garden program, most of the garden beds were built by students.